MaximilianHanussek/cloud_shared_file_system_BeeOND/README.md

 This will be done in parallel for all three VMs.
 In the next step the cinder volumes will be created, attached to the VMs and configured.
 Subsequently BeeGFS, BeeOND and other required software from this repo will be installed on all VMs.
 In order to communicate with the other VMs it necessary that the privat key has to be copied into the so called master VM.
 In a future version this private key will only be needed temporarily for a short time and replaced by an internally generated key.
 Finally the shared file system will be started and you will find the mount point of the file system under the following root directory `/beeond`.
+Every file you will put in the `/beeond` directory will be available on all participating nodes.